Current Executive Board

 Lou King, Board Director

 Lou started running in 2005 after his knees gave out from playing indoor soccer.
 This was 10 years after his wife (Harriet Langlois) first started trying to get him to run, so it worked out for the best.
-Now he’s completed 34+ marathons in 28+ states, with a goal of hitting all 50 states.
+Now he’s completed 35+ marathons in 29+ states, with a goal of hitting all 50 states.
 It’s a process.
 He was President of FSRC from 2015 thru 2016 and was awarded RRCA’s Outstanding Club President of the Year for 2016.
-Lou’s passion is software, and he looks for ways to reduce volunteer workload through the application of technology and process improvements to club operations.
-Lou is currently FSRC’s Chief Technology Dude and Race Director for Market Street Mile.
-He also serves as RRCA’s State Representative for Maryland and DC.
+Lou’s passion is software, and as FSRC’s Chief Technology Dude he looks for ways to reduce volunteer workload through the application of technology and process improvements to club operations.

 Tim O’Keefe, Board Director